mrseanryan/tslint-ban-snippets/CONTRIBUTING.md

 npm install -g semantic-release-cli
 ```

+We use [yarn](https://yarnpkg.com/lang/en/docs/install) because we like it, and to avoid [an issue](https://github.com/commitizen/cz-cli/issues/10) with `commitizen` on Windows.

 ### use a feature branch

 Any pushes to `master` will try to publish to npm (if travis build succeeds).